angular/components/src/cdk/testing/testing.md

 Other means of accessing DOM elements (e.g. `document.querySelector`) will not work in all test environments.

-As a best practice, you should not `TestElement` instances to users of a harness unless its an element the component consumer defines directly (e.g. the host element).
+As a best practice, you should not expose `TestElement` instances to users of a harness unless its an element the component consumer defines directly (e.g. the host element).
 Exposing `TestElement` instances for internal elements leads users to depend on a component's internal DOM structure.